 How CoAbode Can Help Your Situation

 Members can join at any time, for free.
 Once a user signs up, they complete a questionnaire and establish a personal profile for other single mothers to see.
-From there, members can connect with others who they feel fit their lifestyle.
+From there, members can connect with others who they feel fit their lifestyle to help them find affordable housing alternatives.

 Other beneficial aspects include friendship and support groups.
 Users can talk to people in similar life situations and either help or gain support.
 They have access to a growing community that looks to uplift and help one another.